facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 I do not want to write an article on how to respect the development according to **Liskov** in the net there is a lot of literature.
 I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems and **final** helps use to prevent this.

-For this reason, before creating subclasses we should ask ourselves questions such as these or similar:
+For this reason, before creating subclasses we should ask ourselves questions like the following or similar:

 - is my derived class of the same type as the base class?
 - I can use the derived class of base where requireds a base class without having "strange" behaviors in the code at runtime?